 Our vision is to create a community of learning where children experience a sense of wonder and exploration- where everyone feels a sense of connection and participates with others in ways that create new possibilities for making the world a better place.

 Program Statement of Philosophy

-YW3CA welcomes all children and families regardless of their abilities as recommended in the joint position statement published in April 2009 by DEC and NAEYC.
+The YW3CA welcomes all children and families regardless of their abilities as recommended in the joint position statement published in April 2009 by DEC and NAEYC.
 The goal of our inclusive environment (for those with special needs and with exceptionalities) is to create a sense of community in which everyone has a voice and a commitment to learning through a variety of methods of empowerment.
-With varied opportunities for family choice within our center, families are able to select the best child care experience unique to their situation and work together with teachers to further develop relationships to support the needs of everyone involved.
-In our classrooms, teachers use the Universal Design for Learning (UDL)* to “provide multiple and varied formats for instruction and learning.”
+With varied opportunities for family choice within our center, families are able to select the best childcare experience unique to their situation and work together with teachers to further develop relationships to support the needs of everyone involved.

 YW3CA has been providing child care at its 315 King Street location for more than 40 years.
 Across the United States, there are 210 YWCAs and each has programming that has progressed in evolution with its surrounding community.
 YW3CA’s emphasis is on education in every part of its programming.
 Service areas include all or part of seven school districts surrounding Pottstown.
 Our programming evolved to support the growing community need for quality, affordable child care.